TrungTho/saga-playground/README.md

       - [x] Constant string based error code instead of string
     - [x] gRPC endpoint to start checkout on order (switch status to pendingPayment)
     - [ ] Consumer for status changes from other's service topics
+      - Consider to implement transaction inbox pattern if choosing to use Debezium for message publishing
+    - [ ] Consider message publishing pattern
+      - [ ] Out-box transaction pattern
+      - [ ] Debezium
+        - [ ] Configure Debezium with current components
     - [x] Logging set up and refactor for all error cases
   - [ ] Testing
     - [ ] Unit tests